obrien-lab/cg_simtk_protein_folding/README.md

 | Post_translational_folding/**post_trans_single_run_v2.py** | Run a single trajectory of post-translational folding.
 User can specify a walltime or a threshold to control the termination of the post-translational folding.
 (Learn more) |
 | Post_translational_folding/**PTP_setup_v3.pl** | Automated script to setup post-translation simulations after [CSP](#4-simulation-of-co-translational-folding).
 (Learn more) <br>Scripts needed: `Post-translational_folding/post_trans_single_run_v2.py` |

-- To setup and run post-translation simulations, use `PTP_setup_v3.pl`.
+- To setup and run post-translation simulations on PSU ACI cluster, use `PTP_setup_v3.pl`.

 ### 6. Backmapping from coarse-grained model to all-atom model